rafidalhaque/rafidalhaque.github.io/content/pages/about.md

 date: 2023-11-01
 ---

-Assalamu Alaikum Wa Rahmatullah.
-I'm Rafid Al Haque, a passionate programmer, lifelong student and of course a muslim.
-Welcome to blog and personal website.
+Assalamu Alaikum!
+I'm Rafid Al Haque, an undergraduate student from Bangladesh.
+Majoring in Computer Science, I'm passionate about solving real-life problems with science and technology.

 ## Education